lance-gg/lance/docs/guide_clientengine.md

 2. Transmit user inputs to server

 3. Handle changes in network delay, and step drift.
-If the server is running faster (or slower) than the client, then the server is applying steps faster (or slower) than the client.
-The client engine handles these situations by skipping steps or hurrying steps as required
+If the server runs faster (or slower) than the client, then the server is executing steps faster (or slower) than the client.
+The client engine handles these situations by skipping steps or hurrying steps as required.
+Step adjustment is also necessary to recover from a spike in network traffic.

+See the {@link ClientEngine} implementation in the API Reference.

+Next: {@tutorial guide_renderer}